Depp Heard trial: Johnny draws greatest ace last

 Depp ran up the stairs and also “kind of hit Henriquez in the back”, whereupon Heard is said to have attacked her then partner with the words “Don’t hit my damn sister!”.
 Depp then “grabbed Heard’s hair with one hand and repeatedly slapped her in the face with the other” until the bodyguard finally separated the two.
 “When he was sober, things were wonderful,” she summarized of her sister’s relationship, “when he wasn’t sober, they were terrible.”

 Depp’s attorneys are now expected to call Jennifer Howell, a longtime friend of Heard and Henriquez, to the witness stand on Monday, May 23, 2022.
 This was already expressed in advance by means of a judicial declaration – per idiot.
-Henrquez is said to have visited Howell that same evening and told her about the Hollywood stars’ argument.
-In tears, she reported that Heard used physical violence against Depp and almost pushed Henriquez, who had tried to mediate, down the steps.
+Accordingly, Henriquez is said to have visited Howell that same evening and informed her of the dispute between the Hollywood stars.
+Henriquez tearfully reported that Heard used physical force against Depp and almost pushed Henriquez down the steps, who was trying to mediate.
 “Whitney told me, ‘I was afraid Amber would kill Johnny,'” Howell said in her statement.
 Although Howell also sharply criticizes Henriquez in the document currently circulating on the Internet, there is no apparent reason why she should show solidarity with Depp against her better judgment.
 Should Howell now testify for Depp in Fairfax County and confirm his version of events, a trial victory for Heard is no longer likely.

 The twist in the course of the trial appears not least as an irony of fate.
 “Let’s see who thinks a white man, a white, privileged man could be the victim of a woman.
 Go ahead” – words from Amber Heard, recorded by Johnny Depp, played in court.
 Maybe Depp may just be the better actor, maybe everything he says is true; either way, for better or for worse, Heard has to watch as he demonstrates to her that she was wrong.